dipdowel/assemblyscript-parcel-project-templates-codument/template-basic/README.md

 4. Open `http://localhost:1234` in your browser and observe the console output
 5. Edit something in `index.as.ts` and check the browser console again

+For details on fine-tuning (including preprocessor for excluding debug code) please see this [README](https://github.com/dipdowel/parcel-transformer-assemblyscript-codument/blob/master/parcel-transformer-assemblyscript-codument/README.md)

 ## Feedback
 ### This template